Skip to content

 How is C. diff. diagnosed?

-In certain scenarios, your healthcare provider may do an X-ray or computerized tomography (CT) scan of your colon.
+Your healthcare provider will need to test a stool sample to diagnose C. diff.
+Follow-up tests may be needed to confirm.
+Your healthcare provider may do an X-ray or computerized tomography (CT) scan of your colon.

 You may test positive for C. diff. without having any symptoms.
 This is known as C. diff. colonization.
 Some people are carriers for C. diff. but do not have C. diff. infection.
 A positive test result plus symptoms indicate that you have an active C. diff. infection.